 Our Live Chat Service

 Use for: Sex, sexuality, sexual health and relationship questions, help, support and referrals.
 This service does require your immediate and full attention, so if you want to be able to come and go throughout a conversation, especially with lapses of several minutes, hours or days, or want to multitask, please use the boards or SMS service instead.
+The current chat hours are:

-Please remember or review our user policies and guidelines when using our direct services.
-We cannot serve anyone under the age of 13 (due to United States COPPA policies), advise users about unlawful activity, nor replace the services of a healthcare provider.
 Additionally, before using a direct service, please search the main site or message boards first for answers, as we have a very small staff for our level of service.
 Thank you!

 All of Scarleteen and its services are intended to expressly provide information, education and support within the scope of sex and sexuality, sexual health and relationships.
 That means things like: